Introduction

 Step 5: Taking Turns

 Online play mirrors in-person turns, allowing each player to pick up a card from the stock or discard pile and then discard it.
-The system ensures a seamless flow, preventing players from picking up the same card just discarded.
+The system ensures a seamless flow, preventing players from picking up the same card that has just been discarded.

 Step 6: Creating Combinations